Radio broadcasting: FM

 The AM radio problem of interference at night was addressed in a different way.
 At the time FM was set up, the available frequencies were far higher in the spectrum than those used for AM radio - by a factor of approximately 100.
 Using these frequencies meant that even at far higher power, the range of a given FM signal was much shorter; thus its market was more local than for AM radio.
 The reception range at night is the same as in the daytime.
 All FM broadcast transmissions are line-of-sight, and ionospheric bounce is not viable.
 The much larger bandwidths, compared to AM and SSB, are more susceptible to phase dispersion.
-Propagation speeds (celerities) are fastest in the ionosphere at the lowest sideband frequency.
+Propagation speeds are fastest in the ionosphere at the lowest sideband frequency.
 The celerity difference between the highest and lowest sidebands is quite apparent to the listener.
 Such distortion occurs up to frequencies of approximately 50 MHz.
 Higher frequencies do not reflect from the ionosphere, nor from storm clouds.
 Moon reflections have been used in some experiments, but require impractical power levels.

 The original FM radio service in the U.S. was the Yankee Network, located in New England.
 Regular FM broadcasting began in 1939 but did not pose a significant threat to the AM broadcasting industry.
 It required purchase of a special receiver.
 The frequencies used, 42 to 50 MHz, were not those used today.
 The change to the current frequencies, 88 to 108 MHz, began after the end of World War II and was to some extent imposed by AM broadcasters as an attempt to cripple what was by now realized to be a potentially serious threat.

 FM radio on the new band had to begin from the ground floor.
 As a commercial venture, it remained a little-used audio enthusiasts' medium until the 1960s.
 The more prosperous AM stations, or their owners, acquired FM licenses and often broadcast the same programming on the FM station as on the AM station ("simulcasting").
 The FCC limited this practice in the 1960s.
 By the 1980s, since almost all new radios included both AM and FM tuners, FM became the dominant medium, especially in cities.
 Because of its greater range, AM remained more common in rural environments.